-- 1. Open your Finder. - 2.
-Navigate to the Applications folder. - 3.
-Navigate to the ON1 Effects 2021 folder. - 4.
-Double-click on the ON1 Effects 2021 application icon.
+Open the Finder, and navigate to the Applications folder.
+Find the ON1 Effects 2022 folder and open it, then double-click on the ON1 Effects 2022 application icon.

-You can add ON1 Effects 2021 to your dock for easy access by clicking and holding the icon in the dock and selecting the Keep In Dock option.
+You can add ON1 Effects 2022 to your dock for easy access by clicking and holding the icon in the dock and selecting the Keep In Dock option.
 If you use Launchpad it can be found there as well.

-WINDOWS 7
+WINDOWS